Jacob Turner: Detroit Tigers

-Turner was drafted ninth overall, in the first round of 2009 Major League Baseball Draft by the Detroit Tigers.
-Turner signed a major league contract with the Tigers for a guaranteed $5.5 million, with the potential to reach $7 million.
-Turner is represented by sports agent Scott Boras.
+Turner was drafted ninth overall, in the first round of 2009 Major League Baseball draft by the Detroit Tigers.
+Turner signed a major-league contract with the Tigers for a guaranteed $5.5 million, with the potential to reach $7 million.
+Turner was represented by sports agent Scott Boras.
 He was placed on the Detroit Tigers 40-man roster in November 2009.

-Prior to the 2010 season, Turner was named the 26th best prospect in baseball according to Baseball America The same publication lists Turner as the No. 1 prospect in the Tigers system.
+Prior to the 2010 season, Turner was named the 26th best prospect in baseball according to Baseball America.
+The same publication listed Turner as the No. 1 prospect in the Tigers system.

-Turner began his career with the Tigers' minor league A level affiliate West Michigan Whitecaps.
+Turner began his career with the Tigers' minor league A-level affiliate West Michigan Whitecaps.
 On June 23, 2010, Turner was promoted to the Tigers' high A affiliate, the Lakeland Flying Tigers.

 Turner began the 2011 season at the Tigers' Double-A affiliate, the Erie SeaWolves.
 He was named the No. 1 Tigers prospect by Baseball America, who also stated he had the best curveball and changeup in the system.
-Overall, Turner was listed as the 21st best prospect in baseball by Baseball America, and the 15th best by MLB.com On July 30, 2011, Turner was recalled to replace Charlie Furbush, who was traded to the Seattle Mariners.
-He was sent down to the minor leagues after his debut, but was brought back up to the major league club when the major league rosters expanded to 40 players on September 1.
+Overall, Turner was listed as the 21st-best prospect in baseball by Baseball America, and the 15th best by MLB.com On July 30, 2011, Turner was recalled to replace Charlie Furbush, who was traded to the Seattle Mariners.
+He was sent down to the minor leagues after his debut, but brought back up to the major-league club when rosters expanded to 40 players on September 1.